Festivals and Cultural Attractions

 Multicultural Canada is focused on ensuring that all religions and beliefs are celebrated and represented in their communities.
 There many associations, Mosques, Sikhs, churches, and chapels across Canada, with most of them encouraging community outreach and hosting social events.Read More...

-The IRCC, together with the Canadian government, stand for equal rights across multicultural Canada.
+The IRCC, together with the Canadian government, stands for equal rights across multicultural Canada.
 Canada is recognized globally for its leadership on human rights issues and takes principled positions to promote Canadian values of pluralism and tolerance throughout the world.Read More...

 Every February, all Canadians are welcome to enjoy the festivities and celebrations of Black History Month.
 This tribute to black Canadians of the past and present celebrates the achievements and contributions of individuals that have made an incredibly positive contribution to the economy and prosperity of Canada.Read More...